 But for Carl Jung this explanation made no sense.
-Everything in nature, he reasoned, is a part of evolution.
-So if this type of thing happens so often, to so many people (as it undoubtedly does) then it must bring some kind of evolutionary benefit.
+Everything in nature, he reasoned, is part of evolution.
+So if this type of thing happens so often, to so many people (as it undoubtedly does), then it must bring some kind of evolutionary benefit.

 What could that be?